cs3110/textbook/basics/partial_application.md

           (fun xn -> e)...))
 ```

-So even though you think of `f` as a function that takes `n` arguments,
+So even though you think of `f` as a function that takes `n` arguments, in
-in reality it is a function that takes 1 argument, and returns
+reality it is a function that takes 1 argument and returns a function.
-a function.

-And the type of such a function
+The type of such a function

 	t1 -> t2 -> t3 -> t4